scriptituk/xfade-easing/README.md

    to replicate an existing configuration run `ffmpeg -hide_banner -buildconf` and copy-paste the options (I maintain a conf file and source that)
    `./configure` will flag up any missing library packages
-1. run `make`, it takes a while
+1. run `make ECFLAGS=-Wno-declaration-after-statement`, it takes a while
-the C99 code mixes declarations and statements so issues profuse compiler warnings (`gcc`, not `clang`)
+the C99 code mixes declarations and statements so issues profuse compiler warnings without the `ECFLAGS` setting
 the fix for `ld: warning: text-based stub file are out of sync` warnings [is here](https://stackoverflow.com/questions/51314888/ld-warning-text-based-stub-file-are-out-of-sync-falling-back-to-library-file)
 1. if required run `make install` or point `PATH` to the ffmpeg source root
 1. test using `ffmpeg -hide_banner --help filter=xfade`: the `xfade AVOptions` should include `easing` and `reverse`